bpmutter/bpio-ii/src/data/blog/nl-to-mongodb.md

 ### MongoDB Documentation

-Based on these benchmark findings, the Docs team and I created new documentation that provides guidance for building natural language to MongoDB query systems.
+Building on these benchmark findings, the MongoDB documentation team and I created new guidance for building natural language to MongoDB query systems.
 You can find the official documentation at [Natural Language to MongoDB Queries](https://www.mongodb.com/docs/manual/natural-language-to-mongodb/).
 This page includes practical prompting strategies and best practices derived from this research.

 The documentation covers optimal prompt components, example schemas, and implementation patterns that emerged from testing thousands of natural language to MongoDB query translations across different models and configurations.